 The Law School and the University reserve the right at any time to change any regulation pertaining to admission to, continued enrollment in, or graduation from the Law School.
 All law students are bound by University regulations contained in du Lac: A Guide to Student Life, published and distributed to all students each fall.
-Law students must also conform to additional regulations listed in the Hoynes Code, an up-to-date copy of which is maintained in the Kresge Law Library and is available online at law.nd.edu/student_services/policies.html.
+Law students must also conform to additional regulations listed in the Hoynes Code, which is available online at law.nd.edu/student_services/ policies.html.